-As discussed throughout this narrative, the proposed mixed-use request will reinvigorate and redevelop an under-utilized office parcel, vacant parcel, and portion of an existing commercial shopping center.
-The influx of new residents will provide for new users, potential employees and patrons of the surrounding nonresidential uses.
+As discussed throughout this narrative, the proposed mixed-use request will reinvigorate and redevelop an under-utilized office parcel and the vacant parcel to the east.
+The influx of new residents will provide for new users of the surrounding non-residential uses.
 The mixed-use proposal creates safe and efficient access between the properties.
-The proposal includes a portion of the commercial center to allow for future re-use and redesign of the southern end of the center to match the new residential building for more synergy.
 The proposed site plan creates access points in logical locations away from Shea Boulevard and directs traffic to surrounding roadways that are under capacity.
-The combination of new residential traffic within non-residential traffic will benefit from a signalized intersection at the north site driveway and the hospital campuses E. Cochise Drive intersection at 92nd Street.
-The influx of new residents will then have a safe pedestrian and bicycle route across 92nd Street to the medical campus and City's greenbelt path and trail system.
-Consequently, the people who work at the hospital and medical offices will have safe and efficient access to the Mercado del Rancho shopping center eliminating vehicular trips.
+The combination of new residential traffic within non-residential traffic will benefit from a signalized intersection at the north driveway and the hospital campuses E. Cochise Drive intersection at 92nd Street.
+The influx of new residents will then have a safe pedestrian and bicycle route across 92nd Street to the City's green belt path and trail system.

-This area of the city is the "Cure Corridor" - a growing core area with the large hospital campus, several commercial, retail and restaurant concentrations and large employer/office users.
-The provision of an additional housing alternative with this proposal will be future users and employees of the above-mentioned non-residential uses.
+This area of the city is a growing core area with the large hospital campus, several commercial, retail and restaurant concentrations and large employer/office users.
+The provision of an additional housing alternative with this proposal will be future users of the above-mentioned non-residential uses.
 The new residential housing alternative will benefit the major employers in the area including the hospital and related facilities and several commercial offices uses throughout this core area.
 As with the McDowell Road corridor, Downtown Scottsdale, the Airpark and other core areas of Scottsdale, the provision of quality residential and mixed-use projects creates the ideal land use synergy, lessens traffic congestion, and provides for housing alternatives in an evolving economy.
 The adding of new residents to an area with significant employment users, service uses, retail uses, and restaurant uses will create an economic benefit to the entire area and lessen the influx of workers from outside the city.